The Kathrine K. White Faculty Incentive Grant

 From the pool of applications, the Committee determines the grant size.

-Grant recipients can reapply the next round if their grant is not funded.
+Grant recipients can reapply in the next round if their grant is not funded.

 Funding does not go directly to the faculty recipient and it is not considered part of salary or stipend.
-Deposits are to be made into the recipient’s department’s operating budget.
+Deposits are to be made to the recipient’s department’s operating budget.
+If you are including any type of salary/stipend in your budget that will be paid to an ESU employee, you need to include the cost of the employer’s benefits.
+The calculator is available by fiscal year at X:\BUDGET.

 There are no administrative fees deducted from the grants.